piopi/BehatCrawler/README.md

 # BehatCrawler
-A behat Crawler is a Behat, Mink/Selenium extension that crawl a url and execute user-defined function in each Crawled Page.
+A Behat, Mink/Selenium extension that crawl a url and execute user-defined function in each Crawled Page.